walles/riff/README.md

 ## Misc

+- Add a trailing whitespace analysis pass to the Refiner
+- Let the Refiner highlight whitespace errors among the added lines in reverse red.
+- Add highlighting of non-leading tabs to the whitespace analysis
+- Put argv contents in crash report
+- In `ci.sh`, add a test case verifying that our exception handler prints backtraces in release builds (should fail when stripping the release binary)
+- In `ci.sh`, add a test case verifying that our exception handler prints line numbers for the `riff` frames in the backtraces, in release builds.
+This should fail when stripping the release binary.
 - Make the Linux binary smaller
-- Put argv contents in crash report
 - Try to get line numbers into release build crash reports
 - Bound how-much-to-highlight restriction by number of characters highlighted rather than by number of tokens highlighted
-- In `ci.sh`, add a test case verifying that our exception handler prints backtraces (should fail when stripping the release binary)
 - `--help`: Only print installing-into-`$PATH` help if we aren't already being executed from inside of the `$PATH`
 - Do `git show 5e0a1b2b13528f40299e78e3bfa590d9f96637af` and scroll to the end.
   How should we visualize the reformatting of the No-newline-at-eof code?
-- Add a trailing whitespace analysis pass to the Refiner
-- Let the Refiner highlight whitespace errors among the added lines in reverse red.
-- Add highlighting of non-leading tabs to the whitespace analysis
 - Add test for never changing the number of lines in the input, that messes up `git add -p` behavior.
-- Make a first public release
 - Do `git show 0f5dd84` and think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
 Think of a constant array getting one or more extra